codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

     "password": "password"
   }

 You now have a wallet containing some TSTRAT addresses.
 To see the addresses, use the `/api/Wallet/addresses` call, which is also found in the Wallet section.
-You just need to specify your wallet name.
+You just need to specify your wallet name and an AccountName of "account 0".

 Getting funds
 ^^^^^^^^^^^^^